 Digital Product Director Leandro Agro has published his latest book #IoTDesigner.

 Building on his experience, Agrò brings readers into the fascinating world of IoT (Internet of Things).
 “Talking about IoT, the big risk we’ve seen after working on this extensively is that we only have a technological approach.
-We know that it doesn’t work," Agrò says.
-Instead, the real focus should be on building relationships, motivation and trust.
+We know that it doesn’t work,” Agrò says.
+Instead, the real focus should be on building relationships, motivation, and trust.

 #IoTDesigner opens the world of IoT and the possibilities design offers to future IoT designers, innovation officers that will hire those IoT designers, marketing managers that will use their efforts to transform their innovations to real market products alike.

 IoT is having a profound impact on tech and industry throughout the world, and it’s particularly relevant for the Italian market right now.
-Steeped in a history of manufacturing excellence, Italian manufacturers are using IoT design to create opportunities and advance their offering into the next millennium.
+Steeped in a history of manufacturing excellence, Italian manufacturers are using IoT design to create opportunities and advance their offerings into the next millennium.

-On a smaller scale, Agrò details a handful of DGI projects revealing how he and his teammates apply IoT design to real world projects.
+On a smaller scale, Agrò details a handful of DGI projects revealing how he and his teammates apply IoT design to real-world projects.
 Trillio, a pill reminder for the elderly, uses emotions to motivate users, in short, the device reminds users to take their pills and why they take them.

 To clarify what separates IoT design from the rest, Agrò compares billing on materials vs behaviors, when looking at the future possibilities of products.

 He refers to the traditional method of creating objects as a bill on materials: engineers building an object.
 The object may function, but, Agrò states, this alone is not good enough to guarantee success.